Absence of the Higuchi bound in a family of alternative linear massive spin-2 models: Final remarks

-To conclude, it is expected that similar results could be found working with the $\mathcal{L}(a_1)$ model in a more general background geometry, as the Friedmann-Lemaître-Robertson-Walker metric.
-This is a subject of further investigations.
+To conclude, it is expected that similar results could be found working with the $\mathcal{L}(a_1)$ model in a more general background geometry, as the Friedmann-Lemaître-Robertson-Walker (FLRW) metric. {Although the equations of motion change in a FLRW background, as well as the constraint equations, we expect that there is still a region in the parameter space of the theory for which we do not have a Higuchi-like bound.
+Also, it is expected that it is still possible to remove one of the scalars degrees of freedom.} This is a subject of further investigations.